pytest-dev/pytest/doc/en/fixture.rst

 .. regendoc:wipe

-Occasionally, you may want to have fixtures get invoked automatically without a `usefixtures`_ or `funcargs`_ reference.
+Occasionally, you may want to have fixtures get invoked automatically without declaring a function argument explicitly or a `usefixtures`_ decorator.
 As a practical example, suppose we have a database fixture which has a begin/rollback/commit architecture and we want to automatically surround each test method by a transaction and a rollback.
 Here is a dummy self-contained implementation of this idea::